CourtHive/tods-competition-factory/documentation/docs/testing/mocks-engine-tournament-generation.md

 ### Draw with Qualifying Structure

 :::important Qualifying as a Stage
-In the Tennis Open Data Standards (TODS), **qualifying is a stage within a draw**, not a separate draw.
+In CODES, **qualifying is a stage within a draw**, not a separate draw.
 A drawDefinition describes how participants move between structures (QUALIFYING → MAIN).
 Use `qualifyingProfiles` to create qualifying structures within a single draw.

-Do **NOT** create separate draws with `stage: 'QUALIFYING'` - this violates the TODS structure where draws describe participant progression between stages.
+Do **NOT** create separate draws with `stage: 'QUALIFYING'` - this violates the CODES structure where draws describe participant progression between stages.
 :::

 Use `qualifyingProfiles` to create qualifying structures within a single draw: